tsduck/tsduck/doc/notes/tsp-graphs.md

   and the packet is lost for the forked branch.

-Abort reverse transmission strategies (after an abort somewhere in the forked branch is transmitted back to the first plugin of the foked branch):
+Abort reverse transmission strategies (after an abort somewhere in the forked branch is transmitted back to the first plugin of the forked branch):

 - Synchronous split point: In the main branch, an abort is transmitted backward and an "end of input" is transmitted downstream, as if the abort occurred in a plugin at the split point.

 - Lossy split point: Nothing changes in the main branch.
-The forked branch is declared as "dead" and no packet will be transmitted in the forked branch.
+The forked branch is declared as "dead" and no further packet will be transmitted in the forked branch.
 The split point is considered as no longer existent.

 ### Command line syntax